joaoromaniello/PushDownAutomata/README.md

 <h1 align="center">
   #PUSHDOWN AUTOMATA
 </h1>
-<p align="center">Algorithm made for academic purposes, in order to learn how na PDA works.</p>
+<p align="center">Algorithm made for academic purposes, in order to learn how a PDA works.</p>